Quick Links

 2020: In partnership with UDOT and Utah Transit Authority, Park City Transit places an order for additional battery-electric buses.
 Park City Transit will receive 7 electric buses as part of this order.

-2021: Park City Transit begins the early stages of preparing a Short-Range Transit Plan.
-This plan will reimagine the existing Park City Transit system.
-The planning process will focus on existing or potential ways to connect major destinations with easy-to-use transit service.
-Recommendations will be implemented over the course of several years.
+2021: Park City Transit begins the early stages of preparing a Short-Range Transit Plan, reimagining the existing Park City Transit system.
+The planning process will focus on ways to connect major destinations with easy-to-use transit services, and then implement recommendations over the course of several years.

 2022: Park City is awarded an FTA grant for the purchase of additional electric vehicles.
-With seven battery-electric buses scheduled to arrive in late 2022 and funding for more, Park City's transit fleet will soon be more than 50% battery-electric.
+In late 2022, Park City Transit expanded its fleet by adding seven additional battery-electric buses and secured funding for more.
+With these developments, Park City's transit fleet is on track to becoming predominantly battery-electric in the near future.